Interview with Pieter van Leeuwen Boomkamp

 Location: Nijkerk, the Netherlands

-My fields are curvy and I was really fed up with over- and underdosing.
+My fields have lots of corners and I was really fed up with over- and underdosing.
 Spraying can be done so much better.

-Then Peter (founder BBLeap) called and visited.
-I learned about LeapBox and that it can spray where and how much you actually want.
+Then Peter (founder BBLeap) called and visited me.
+I learned about BBLeap and that it can spray where and how much you actually want.
 Honestly, at first, it sounded too good to be true.
 After our meeting, I was fully confident.

-My new trailed Fendt sprayer with LeapBox arrived in the spring of 2021.
+My new trailed Fendt sprayer with the BBLeap system arrived in the spring of 2021.
 So far, I have sprayed over 3000 hectares and everything that I was promised, has come true.

 Keeping the potatoes clean

 Keeping your potato fields clean can be a challenge.
-Usually, it starts in weaker areas.
+Usually, problems start in weaker areas.
 Like an outer corner, or at the headlands.
 Because the distribution is now perfectly equal at any spot in the field, every single crop is evenly protected.
 I have kept my fields clean from phytophthora this year!